 As long as you act quickly, fall is also the best time to sod your lawn.
 Not only will September showers ensure your lawn stays hydrated, but the cooler weather encourages sod to establish roots faster than it would in a warmer climate.
-Click here to connect with a pro who can get the sodding process started for you.

 Many also consider fall to be the opportune time for gardening.
 Trees, shrubs and some root vegetables take particularly well to the fall climate.
 An arborist can tell you the best type of tree for the season and consult with you about placement.
 If you’re like most homeowners and worried about your garden’s ability to survive a Canadian winter, have it professionally treated in the fall.
 A pro will remove weeds, plant cover crops, and replenish mulch, all of which will help protect your garden from the elements.
 This process will enable your garden to grow back lush and vibrant and ensures that your hard work over the spring and summer months will not go to waste.